tytydraco/yessleep/out/My_roommate_has_been_recording_nosleep_stories_for_a_while_now_He_wouldnt_let_me_inside_his_bathroom.md

 But further into it, I began to notice something was *wrong* with it.
 The charm was gone, his smooth, velvet murmur had been airbrushed, perfected into a horrifying, AI-like robotic drone.
 There were zero mistakes, or breaths, or laughter.

-*It was late when I left the restaurant.”
+"It was late when I left the restaurant.”

 JJ’s voice was too perfect, skipping over the voice of the character, the atmosphere he put into his tone.
 “I was locking the door when I noticed something was behind me.”